 -xhwcprof requires that optimization is turned on and that the DWARF debug data format is selected.
 Note that DWARF format (-xdebugformat=dwarf) is now the default with current Oracle Developer Studio compilers.
-The occurrence of -xhwcprof and -xdebugformat=stabs on the same command line is not permitted.

 -xhwcprof uses -xdebuginfo to automatically enable the minimum amount of debugging information it needs, so -g is not required.